cwi-dis/ambulant/third_party_packages/readme-osx.txt

 live555.com:
 	If you want to create a MacOSX universal installer you need some patches to live first.
-Extract live-osx-fatbuild-patches.tar into the live source directory, do "MACOSX_DEPLOYMENT_TARGET=10.4 ./genMakefiles macosxfat" and make, and you're all set.
+Extract live-osx-fatbuild-patches.tar into the live source directory, do "MACOSX_DEPLOYMENT_TARGET=10.4 ./genMakefiles macosxfat" and "MACOSX_DEPLOYMENT_TARGET=10.4 make", or
+	$ export MACOSX_DEPLOYMENT_TARGET=10.4
+	$./genMakefiles macosxfat
+	$ make
+	and you're all set.

 gettext:
 	If you want to build a universal MacOSX installer, you need to run configure